VRH

 The rate of improvement will vary depending on the severity of your pet’s condition and the type of rehabilitation programme they are undergoing.
 However, you can typically expect to see some improvement within a few weeks.

-The best way to collaborate with a veterinary rehabilitation specialist is to communicate openly and honestly about your pet’s needs and goals.
+The best way to collaborate with a veterinary rehabilitation therapist is to communicate openly and honestly about your pet’s needs and goals.
 Be sure to ask questions and share any concerns you have.
 We will work closely with you to ensure that your pet receives the best possible care and support throughout their rehabilitation journey.

 Get In Touch With Us